AkshayPatel03/Phishing-Email-Analysis-project/reports/README.md

-Here's a detailed report template for a phishing email attack, based on your scenario involving a fraudulent Costco gift voucher email:
+This is a detailed report template for a phishing email attack, based on the scenario involving a fraudulent Costco gift voucher email:

 ---